luke-cbs/note-vault/Docker/Orchestration/0 - Overview.md

 This is a container orchestration tool which is natively supported by docker.
 These are called *swarm clusters*.

 To get started with Swarm we will be working with Droplets (VMs) on Digital Ocean.
 In our case we have created 3 VM's that you will have to ensure all are updated and have docker installed.

+In order for swarm nodes to communicate with each other these are done over an *overlay network* see [[6 - Overlay Network]].